darlinghq/darling-dmg/README.md

 # darling-dmg

-This project allows ordinary users to directly mount OS X disk images under Linux via FUSE.
+This project allows ordinary users to directly mount OS X disk images under Linux via FUSE. darling-dmg is part of Darling - http://www.darlinghq.org

+Without darling-dmg, the only way to do this would be to menually extract the DMG file, become root and mount the HFS+ filesystem as root.
+This is slow, wasteful and may even crash your system.
+Author has seen the Linux HFS+ implementation cause kernel crashes.

 ## Supported file types